 When you are a prime on a big project, you become something like a boss.
 Except that the talent you rely on are themselves independent contractors so there is a limit to how much you can direct them.
 They can just decide not to show up.
 What happens if your subcontractors don’t come through for you?

-In that case, you’re staying up late to get two jobs done.
+In that case, you’re staying up late to get 2 jobs done.

 Or, less dramatic but still common, what if you were satisfied with what the subcontractor delivered and you initiate payment, but your client wants revisions?
 Then you will be busy trying to satisfy your client on your own.

 The third possible risk is in the area of branding and credit.
-Will the deliverables to your client have your name on them or your sub’s name?
-Meanwhile, if something goes wrong with a sub, it will be your brand that suffers.
+Will the deliverables to your client have your name on them or your subcontractor’s name?
+Meanwhile, if something goes wrong with your freelance hire, it will be your brand that suffers.
 You are counting on them to be as professional in their interactions with your client as you would be.

-But all of that is manageable.
+All of this is manageable.
 There is plenty of credit to go around, and in my experience, clients don’t care that the work they are getting is coming from subcontractors rather than from employees or from you directly, as long as you are vouching for it and are ensuring quality control.

 How to Use Subcontractors Effectively in Your Freelance Business